idefix-code/idefix/doc/source/modules/braginskii.rst

     (see section :ref:`braginskiiParameterSection`),
     but perpendicular viscous flux cannot in the current implementation.
-    However, both Braginskii operators can be used *in addition* to the classical Fourier law and viscosity, which should be equivalent to having different parallel and perpendicular diffusivities.
+    However, both Braginskii operators can be used *in addition* to the classical Fourier law and viscosity.
+Modeling both isotropic and anisotropic diffusion should be equivalent to having different
+    parallel and perpendicular diffusivities.

 The main output of the ``Braginskii`` module is the addition of the anisotropic heat and/or momentum flux terms to the other various fluxes.
-The computational cost of the ``Braginskii`` module is one of a parabolic term, meaning that the associated Courant-Friedrichs-Lewy condition can be stiff in case of very diffusive plasma.
+The computational cost of the ``Braginskii`` module is one of a parabolic term, meaning that the associated Courant-Friedrichs-Lewy (CFL) condition can be stiff in case of very diffusive plasma.
-However, as other parabolic operators in *Idefix*, a Runge-Kutta-Legendre scheme is available to speed-up the computation (with respect to an explicit integration) of the Braginskii heat flux and viscosity.
+However, as other parabolic operators in *Idefix*, a Runge-Kutta-Legendre super time-stepping scheme is available to speed-up the computation (with respect to a fully explicit integration) of the Braginskii heat flux and viscosity.
+..
   Please refer to Section 2.8 from Lesur et al. for more details on the this super time-stepping scheme.

 .. _braginskiiParameterSection:
 Main parameters of the module